beaukinstler/flask-based-mood-tracker/README.md

 Configs are in config.py.

-You can also use a .env file
+You can also use a .env file to store environment variables.

 For tests, use tests/test_config.py